Caspeco/angular-libs/projects/ng-phoenix/README.md

 ## Publishing

 After building your library with `ng build ng-phoenix`, go to the dist folder `cd dist/ng-phoenix` and run `npm publish`.
+Do NOT do this lightly, as once a package has been published that name and version can never be used again, even if you unpublish it.

 ## Running unit tests